throwaway96/glycerine/README.md

 # glycerine

-On webOS 1, there doesn't seem to be any way to enable "dev logs"--i.e., disable the whitelist in `PmLogDaemon`.
-So let's just add everything to the whitelist instead.
+On webOS 1, there doesn't seem to be any way to enable ["dev logs"](https://www.webosbrew.org/pages/logging.html)—i.e., disable the whitelist in `PmLogDaemon`.
+Instead, let's just add everything to the whitelist... or at least make `PmLogDaemon` *believe* everything is whitelisted.

 ## Theory